-The Town of Southwick voted to act on the report of the Community Preservation Committee on the Fiscal Year 2022 Community Preservation Budget and to set up a budgeted reserve for later appropriation of monies from the Community Preservation Fund annual revenues or available funds for the undertaking of Community Preservation Projects and all other necessary and proper expenses for the year.
+To act on the report of the Community Preservation Committee on the Fiscal Year 2022 Community Preservation Budget and to set up a budgeted reserve for later appropriation of monies from the Community Preservation Fund annual revenues or available funds for the undertaking of Community Preservation Projects and all other necessary and proper expenses for the year.
 Pursuant to Massachusetts General Laws, Chapter 44B from the estimated FY 2022 Community Preservation Fund, appropriation to be set aside as follows.